-Acting Prosecutor Stephens earned his Bachelor of Arts Degree from Glassboro State College and a Juris Doctor degree from Seton Hall University School of Law.
+Stephens earned his bachelor’s degree from Glassboro State College, now Rowan University, and a juris doctor degree from Seton Hall University School of Law.
 He is a lifelong resident of New Jersey.